 In 2005, an expanded GIS application was made available, called the RR Sites Map.
 This application shows the locations of the majority of sites available on BRRTS (open and closed), or provides an address for those sites for which geolocational coordinates have not yet been obtained.
-The RR Sites Map can also be accessed on the Internet.
+The RR Sites Map can also be accessed on the Internet at http://dnr.wi.gov/topic/Brownfields/rrsm.html.
 In 2008, additional layers regarding financial tools and liability clarification actions were added, so RR Sites Map now provides even more information on redevelopment and cleanup activities.

 The GIS applications are linked to BRRTS on the Web and are all useful for locating potential contamination sites when evaluating new municipal well placement or for property transactions.
 These databases make site specific information on open and closed remediation sites much more available and accessible to the public and specific interested groups, particularly those wanting to install or replace a potable well on an affected property, as well as those buying properties.
-Sites regulated by the Departments of Commerce and Agriculture, Trade and Consumer Protection are also included in BRRTS on the Web, the GIS Registry and RR Sites Map.
+Sites regulated by the Departments of Safety and Professional Services and Agriculture, Trade and Consumer Protection are also included in BRRTS on the Web, the GIS Registry and RR Sites Map.